andrelandgraf/andrelandgraf/contents/articles/2023-02-11_react_take_home_zero_to_hero.md

 It turns out there is an input attribute called `type` which can be set to "email".
 This way we can avoid implementing a regular expression.

-{% statement %} It's always a good idea to search for a web standard or web API to solve your problems before trying to solve it with React. {% /statement %}
+{% statement %}It's always a good idea to search for a web standard or web API to solve your problems before trying to solve it with React.{% /statement %}

 1. Add the static markup HTML